 A similar pop up box appears if you select Twitter, but obviously with fewer options and a counter for 140 characters.

 Pull down the notification bar though and the "Tap to Tweet" and "Tap to Post" buttons are no longer sitting proudly at the top of the screen - so you'll have to fire up the dedicated apps (once you've downloaded and installed them) to update the world on what you had for breakfast.

-I bemoaned the iPhone 5 and iOS 6 for Apple's poor implementation of the baked in social features and sadly with the new range of iPhones and iOS 7 things haven't got much better.
+I bemoaned the iPhone 5 and iOS 6 for Apple's poor implementation of the baked in social features and sadly things aren't getting much better very fast.
 I'm sure there's some cool stuff Apple could do with this functionality, but it's obviously yet to realise its potential.